 - 1. Raise the saw to gain access to the front wheels. - 2.
-Remove the setscrews from the set collar (CC1200).
-Remove the retaining ring using retaining-ring pliers (CC1300XL). - 3.
-Remove the set collar and wheel from the wheel shaft (CC1200).
-Remove the washer and wheel from the wheel shaft (CC1300XL). - 4.
-Place a new wheel onto the wheel shaft and slide it to the back of the shaft. - Place the set collar against the wheel on the wheel shaft (CC1200).
-Place the washer against the wheel on the wheel shaft (CC1300XL). - 6.
-Tighten the setscrews into the set collar to secure the wheel (CC1200).
-Snap the retaining ring into the groove at the front of the wheel shaft to secure the wheel (CC1300XL).
+Remove the setscrews from the set collar. - Remove the set collar and wheel from the wheel shaft. - 4.
+Place a new wheel onto the wheel shaft and slide it to the back of the shaft. - 5.
+Place the set collar against the wheel on the wheel shaft. - 6.
+Tighten the setscrews into the set collar to secure the wheel.